Judge Griffin: [over the radio] You are in error, Capture Team. No one survived the shuttle wreck. Understand? Just find

 - In the Firefly episode "Ariel", the blue-gloved operatives come to pick up River and Simon from the Alliance police who've arrested them.
-When the lead policemen mentions that they'd talked to the prisoners, the operatives kill every policeman involved in the arrest.
+When the lead policemen mentions that they'd talked to the prisoners, the operatives kill every policeman involved in the arrest in the loudest and most gruesome way possible, which actually helps the prisoners escape.

 - Appears to be the Standard MO for Dead Larry in Burn Notice.

 - Played for Laughs in a Dead Pet Sketch done on Mad TV.
 The pet-sitter "accidentally" kills his friend's parakeet by flinging it to the floor after it bit him, then kills the friend he was house-sitting for during the fight over the police being called.
 He then accidentally kills his friend's visiting mother while trying to keep her quiet, then kills the cable-guy, the mailman, the water-delivery man, then calls in a passing jogger under increasingly implausible circumstances... then finds out that the parrot was just stunned.
 And then proceeds to kill it.

 - Leaving no witnesses is standard procedure for The Network in Utopia.
 It allows them to distort the truth in whatever capacity they see fit.
 The definition of "witness" can (and usually does) extend to members of their own organization.